holland-backup/holland/docs/source/config.rst

     Specifies the number of backups to keep for a backup-set.

-    :since 1.1.0: ``retention-count`` is now an alias for backups-to-keep
+    :since: 1.1.0 ``retention-count`` is now an alias for backups-to-keep

 **estimated-size-factor** = #